 You can choose to use generic, broadly appropriate templates for everyone across the organization or you can choose to use department or job designation-specific templates.
 If you choose to use custom templates, you can then add competencies based on an employee’s job title.
 Software like Engagedly helps you add competencies based on job titles for 360 feedback templates.
 Generic templates are good if you have a small organization where everyone does more or less the same kind of work.
 Custom templates are a good fit for organizations that have a large number of departments or employees who do very specific kinds of work.

 Is the process going to be anonymous?

-The call to make a 360 feedback process anonymous rests on the leaders of an organization.
+The call to make a 360 degree feedback process anonymous rests on the leaders of an organization.
 To be fair, anonymity can be a double-edged sword.
-On one hand, more employees might be willing to participate in an 360 feedback process because it is anonymous.
+On one hand, more employees might be willing to participate in a 360 feedback process because it is anonymous.
 On the other hand, there’s going to be some anonymous feedback that employees or managers might not agree with.

 What happens after the feedback cycle?
 How do you propose to use the information you have received?

 This is the most important aspect of the 360 feedback process.
 In a good 360 feedback process, all the feedback received is shared with the employee and then their skills and gaps are discussed so that employees can focus on their development.
 Hoarding the information from a process benefits no one and just serves to make employees suspicious.